 Also nearby are the Amberley Inn*, 1.5 miles away from the vineyard.
 This traditional Cotswold inn on the edge of Minchinhampton Common has 13 bed and breakfast rooms.
 It dates back to 1820 with lots of character, log fires, real ales and pub food.
 Dogs are welcome.

 Just over two miles from the vineyard, The Bear* on Rodborough Common is a 17th-century former coaching inn turned boutique hotel.
-It has 44 rooms which mix historic features with contemporary décor and an award-winning restaurant, two bars and a sunny courtyard.
+It has 44 rooms which mix historic features with contemporary décor, and has an award-winning restaurant and two bars.
+It’s also dog-friendly.